Òraid / Talk: How We See Our Highland Landscapes, Mairi McFadyen

 Let’s take some time to unpick this quote.

 A Supermarket.
 This is global capitalism writ large, where everything is a commodity to be bought and sold.
 Everything (and everyone and everywhere) becomes disposable, seen simply in terms of resources at hand, ready for exploitation, for profit.
+Capitalism does not require or want active citizens: it wants active consumers.
 The most effective consumers in a capitalist society are unhappy, unhealthy, lonely individuals with no real relationship with each other or with their place.
-This is true whether you live in a high-rise block in an urban centre or here in Abriachan.
-Capitalism does not require or want active citizens.
-It wants active consumers.
+This is true whether you live in a high-rise block in an urban centre or in the rural Highlands.

 A Madhouse.
 Perhaps not the most politically correct term, but I interpret this as a breeding ground for the kind of right wing populism we see increasingly all around.
 Trump.
 Farage.
 In a society that has lost contact with ground, with the land, the question of national identity becomes paramount, obsessed with questions of who ‘belongs’ and who does not.
 This is the mask of a deep set alienation.
 We see this manifest in the headlines of our daily politics, the politics of isolationism (#Brexit) and a retreat into ethnic nationalisms.

 These are the immense questions of our times, reaching far beyond us here in the Scottish Highlands.
 In many ways, Highlands are a lived microcosm of tensions arising across the globe.